 To get the cost benefits of bulk ordering, there must be a deadline for ordering the aluminum enclosures.
-In order to give everyone plenty of time to make a decision, I have arbitrarily picked September 15, 2022 as the deadline.
+In order to give everyone plenty of time to make a decision, we have arbitrarily picked three dates during the year as deadlines.
 The boxes will require about two weeks to fabricate and ship to my location.
 I will do the basic assembly of the box, which involves riveting on the rear panel and riveting on the hinge that attaches the door.
-What you will receive is a blank box with a Borg relay timer, ready for you to attach the remaining components.
+What you will receive is a empty box with a Borg relay timer, ready for you to attach the remaining components.

 The new box with 11mm strip spacing using the Inkjet Mall Type 2 strips will expose a pt/pd print in about 4 minutes.
 If you choose to upsize the transformer and go with a denser strip spacing the exposure times will of course go down.
 I am attaching pictures of the finished prototype so you can get a sense if this is something you might want to take on.
 The total size is 20”x30”.
 The illumination area is 18” x 24”.
 The weight is 14.5 pounds.